SkyhookWireless/skyhook-context-android/README.md

     android:name="com.skyhook.context.API_KEY"
     android:value="PUT YOUR KEY HERE"/>
 ```
-You can obtain the API key from [my.skyhookwireless.com](https://my.skyhookwireless.com).
+You can obtain the API key from [my.skyhookwireless.com](https://my.skyhookwireless.com), creating an account and a new Context project.

 ### Permissions